 - itchy eyes

 Hay fever usually begins in childhood or during the teenage years, but you can acquire it at any age.
-It affects up to 1 in 5 Australians at some point in their life, and is more likely to occur if there is a family history of allergies – particularly asthma or eczema.
+It affects nearly to 1 in 5 Australians at some point in their life, and is more likely to occur if there is a family history of allergies – particularly asthma or eczema.
 In fact, hay fever and asthma may be caused by the same genes and share many of their risk and trigger factors including a genetic predisposition to develop allergic reactions.

 Most people are able to relieve their symptoms with treatment — at least to a certain extent.